p5-search-engine

 Input

 The input is a collection of HTML documents, stored in crawl.
-The name of each HTML file is its document ID.
+The name of each HTML file is its 8-digit document ID.

 For example, the wiki article about the “Hello, World!” program.